uwex-learning-tech/droplets-v3/README.md

 **_version 1.3.0_**
 *_(formerly known as idstyleguide)_*

-A HTML, CSS, and JavaScript framework for instructional designers at University of Wisconsin-Extension division of Continuing Education, Outreach &amp; E-Learning (UW-EX CEOEL).
+A HTML, CSS, and JavaScript framework for designers at University of Wisconsin-Extension division of Continuing Education, Outreach &amp; E-Learning (UW-EX CEOEL).

 ### How To Use
 1. To start, download the [framework](https://github.com/oel-mediateam/idstyleguide/archive/master.zip) (ZIP).